 Should you have a complaint in relation to your benefits under the Plan, the Trustees established a formal procedure to deal with your concerns.
 This procedure is known as the Internal Dispute Resolution Procedure (IDRP) and details of this can be obtained from the Workplace Investing Service Centre.

-You will receive a full written response within two months.
+You will receive a full written response within two months of Fidelity receiving your complaint.
 If the matter is not resolved, you can refer your concerns to the Trustees within six months of the original response.